AOMediaCodec/libavif/README.md

 Please check the [wiki](https://github.com/AOMediaCodec/libavif/wiki) for extra resources on libavif, such as the Release Checklist.

-Core libavif is written in C99.
+The libavif library is written in C99.
 Most of the tests are written in C++14.

 ### Formatting